kostandinang/sentinel/README.md

 ## How It Works

-Sentinel uses a custom URL scheme (`sentinel://`) to receive events from AI coding agents via hooks.
+Sentinel uses a custom URL scheme (`sentinel://`) to receive events from AI coding agents via hooks configured in their settings files.
 When an agent triggers a hook:

-1. The hook executes a shell command
+1. The agent reads hook configuration from its settings file (e.g., `~/.claude/settings.json` with `hooks` property)
-2. The command opens a `sentinel://` URL with event data
+2. The hook executes a shell command that opens a `sentinel://` URL with event data
-3. Sentinel receives and processes the URL
+3. Sentinel's URL scheme handler receives and processes the URL
-4. The UI updates in real-time
+4. The UI updates in real-time to reflect the current session state
-5. Notifications are sent (if enabled)
+5. Notifications are sent (if enabled in settings)

 ### Hook Types